molp/libgdx-shaders/README.md

 # libgdx-shaders
-tools to simplify shader usage with libGDX
+Tools to simplify shader usage with libGDX

+libgdx-shaders is greatly inspired by an [existing project](https://bitbucket.org/Thotep/gdx-shaders/wiki/Home) and has gradle support to fit the current build system of libGDX.